The 1969 Golden Spike Centennial LimitedHomeTimelineGalleries1969 Golden Spike Centennial Limited RosterForumMemorabiliaStoreNewsLinksContact

 10, 1969

-The train went back north to Ogden and the GSCL passengers were bussed out to the Golden Spike Celebration at Promontory Summit at 2:15 in the afternoon (arriving in time to get very good seats).
+The train went back north to Ogden, this time behind UP steam locomotive #8444, and the GSCL passengers were bussed out to the Golden Spike Celebration at Promontory Summit at 2:15 in the afternoon (arriving in time to get very good seats).
 Over 12,000 were in attendance for the re-enactment of the Golden Spike ceremony.
 The Mormon Tabernacle Choir performed.
-The GSCL was turned on the wye at Bridge Junction.
-Later, Union Pacific steam locomotive 8444 pulled the train from Ogden the short way back to Salt Lake City.
+At the end of the ceremony in 1869, the two locomotives present were moved close together nose-to-nose for photos.
+At the 1969 ceremony, the locomotives were not under steam and members of the High Iron Company volunteered to physically pull the locomotives a few feet into place.
+The GSCL train was turned on the wye at Bridge Junction.
+Later, UP 8444 pulled the train from Ogden the short way back to Salt Lake City.
 Several Golden Spike banquets were held in the evening at various locations.

 9